 On 21 August 2013, UJD announced a recommencement of the appeal proceeding against decision 246/2008 and granted standing to the communicants.
 From 13 October 2013 to 30 November 2013 a Preliminary Safety Analysis Report and a Basic Design of MO34 were open for inspection at Mochovce in Kalna nad Hronom municipality.
 A repeated appeal decision No 291/2014 was issued on 23 May 2014.
 The communicants did not appeal decision No 291/2014.

 UJD also issued decision No. 761/2013 excluding suspensive effect of the appeal filed by the communicants on 14 November 2008 (see para.
-27 above).
-The communicants did not appeal decision No. 761/2013.
+29 above).
+Pursuant to section 55, paragraph 3 of the Administrative Code, a decision revoking suspensive effect is unappealable.

 On 9 September 2013, the communicants filed a petition against decision No. 761/2013 with the Attorney General on the ground that the decision to exclude suspensive effect was in contradiction with the statutory provisions of section 55, paragraph 2 of the Administrative Code.
 Greenpeace withdrew the petition two days prior to the hearing.